Caring for you during COVID-19

 We understand it’s a difficult time for patients who have been unable to attend follow-up appointments for their ongoing, routine dental treatment.

-In England, Wales and Northern Ireland, our dental practices are now open again.
-Our practices are calling patients to re-book appointments, but you can of course reach out to your local practice if you prefer.
-There are many patients getting back in touch who want to come back and see us, so we’re prioritising appointments based on patient need.
-Please bear with us if we can’t book you in as quickly as we normally would.
+In England, Wales, Scotland and Northern Ireland our practices are open and taking appointment bookings.
+There are many patients getting in touch who want to come and see us, so we’re prioritising appointments based on patient need.

 Whether you’re an existing patient or new to us, if you need any support, you can get in touch with one of our practices and we'll gladly help.